Diffusion Models with Double Guidance: Generate with aggregated datasets: Additional Experimental Details and Results

-In Section \ref{sec_sim} and Section \ref{sec_mol}, the datasets $D^{(1)}$ and $D^{(2)}$ have equal or at least similar sample sizes.
-However, we are also interested in the effectiveness of different methods when the sample sizes of $D^{(1)}$ and $D^{(2)}$ are imbalance.
-To this end, we continue to evaluate different methods on Setting II from Section \ref{sec_sim}.
+In Section \ref{sec_mol} and Appendix \ref{sec_app_gaussian_mix}, the datasets $D^{(1)}$ and $D^{(2)}$ have equal or at least similar sample sizes.
+However, we are also interested in the effectiveness of proposed methods when the sample sizes of $D^{(1)}$ and $D^{(2)}$ are imbalanced.
+To this end, we continue to evaluate different methods with Setting II in Appendix \ref{sec_app_gaussian_mix}.
 Let $n_1$ and $n_2$ denote the sample sizes of $D^{(1)}$ and $D^{(2)}$, respectively.
 We fix the total number of samples to $n_1 + n_2 = 20000$, and vary the ratio $n_1 / (n_1+n_2)$ from 0.1 to 0.9.
 We then evaluate each method by computing the $W_2$ distance between the generated samples and the true conditional distribution $P_{X_0 | C_1, C_2}$.

-The results can be found in Figure \ref{fig_varying_sample_size}.
+The results are shown in Figure~\ref{fig_varying_sample_size}.
+Our proposed DMDG and DMHG consistently achieve the better performance and exhibit improved stability compared to DMIDG and DMIHG.